docopt/docopt/README.md

-`docopt` – pythonic option parser, that will make you happy
+`docopt` – pythonic option parser, that will make you smile
 ===============================================================================

 Isn't it awesome how `optparse` and `argparse` generate help and usage-messages